SatishKeshri/satishkeshri.github.io/_pages/about.md

 # Selected Experience

 ## 📜 Research Experience
-I have experience with independent research.
-My recent work on Continual Learning for Federated Setup has been submitted to NeurIPS, 2024.
-In this work I proposed a new algorithm for federated continual learning setups which provides convergence guarantees in a non-convex optimization regime.
+Currently, I am working as a pre-doctoral Research Assistant at IIIT-Delhi with Prof. Ranjitha Prasad.
+My research focus is on building efficient lifelong/continual learners and privacy-preserving ML for applications in healtcare, autonomous vehicles and surveillence.
+My recent work on Continual Federated Learning has been accepted at the conference CODS_COMAD 2024 and a longer version is available on arXiv.

 ## 💼 Professional Experience
 I worked as a **Data Scientist** for 3 years at Dr. Reddy's Laboratories, India at their R&D Centre.
 My primary role included building NLP based AI models and productionizing them.